 1. Water Sprints

-This workout is simple as walking out to the water so that you are knee-deep, and then running wind sprints—measured about 30 yards—four to six times through.
+This workout is simple as walking out to the water so that you are knee-deep, and then running wind sprints — measured about 30 yards — four to six times through.
+Then, take a 30-second break and repeat it with high knees.
+After another 30-second break, do it with butt kicks.
 The natural resistance brought on by the water further challenges your leg muscles, and puts an added amount of exertion on your cardiovascular system.
 Just make sure you are wearing some waterproof clothing, and consider running barefoot if the beach itself isn’t too rocky.

 2. Dune Runs